garcias/classroom-automation/README.md

 ### From existing spreadsheet

-- [ ] To do: create redacted copy of spreadsheet, make visible to internet, post link here.

-Open the spreadsheet [Classroom automation 2.0](#) and make a copy of it, save it (along with the attached Apps Script project) to your MyDrive (*not* to a shared folder).
+Open the spreadsheet [Classroom automation 2.0](https://docs.google.com/spreadsheets/d/1BdS3FRFQoaiZOdvSqowEK6FDRJNdk53JlJeWEFca2LU/template/preview) and make a copy of it (along with the attached Apps Script project) in your MyDrive folder (*not* to a shared folder).
 (Use the same Google account that you use for Google Classroom.)

 ### From scratch